Final Program: download pdf

 We are pleased to inform you that the official website of the 24th International Congress of Byzantine Studies is online at the address: byzcongress2022.org

-The website is still a work-in-progress and, therefore, has not been fully developed in all its pages, but all the essential details (i.e. deadlines and contact addresses) are there.
+The website is still a work-in-progress, but all the essential details (i.e. deadlines and contact addresses) are there.
 Please keep checking it from time to time to keep updated.

 Our best wishes,